nermalcat69/zerops-starlight-ssg/README.md

 > 🧑‍🚀 **Confused about how to import?** Watch this video https://youtu.be/ZahXCIaUr_A !

-> To import into an existing project just go to the project and check the left sidebar.
+> To import into an existing project just go to the project and check the left sidebar to import a service.

 ## Deploying Using Zerops Cli - [@zeropsio/zcli](https://github.com/zeropsio/zcli)